Apply for the Strategic Urban Planning & Policies track

 In addition, it is important that each participant has adequate knowledge on Microsoft Office tools as they will be used on regular basis during the study.
 Should you be not so confident with your knowledge on these, please make sure to have completed some courses yourself before the programme starts.

-Please make sure to check the Application procedure page for the application requirements before you start your online application.
+Check the application requirements before submitting your online application.

 The IHS Academic Selection Committee will review your application and decide on your admission status to the programme.
 Please be aware that this programme is very selective.
 Fulfilling all the above-mentioned admission requirements does not necessarily guarantee you an admissions offer.
 While assessing your application, we use the following selection criteria to determine whether you can receive admission to the Master’s programmes.

 Note: Plagiarism is not appreciated, and it will lead directly to rejection.

 - Relevance of your previous education